Australian-Imaging-Service/charts/docs/Charts/Deployment/ALB-Ingress-Controller.md

 ---
-layout: default
-title: "ALB-Ingress-Controller"
+title: "ALB Ingress Controller"
-#permalink: /ALB-Ingress-Controller/
+weight: 10
 ---

-# Creating an Application Load Balancer to connect to the AIS Helm chart XNAT Implementation
+## Creating an Application Load Balancer to connect to the AIS Helm chart XNAT Implementation

 We will be following this AWS Guide:
 https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html